code-warrior/web-dev-env-config-files/README.md

 ## Terminal Theme and Environment Files (Mac and Windows)

-In order to get your environment working properly, we need to...
+In order to get your environment working properly, we’ll need to do the following...

 * Install a color theme into your command line environment, or CLI (Mac and Windows).
 * Install a handful of configuration files (Mac and Windows).